lucatume/wp-browser/README.md

 You can use wp-browser to test WordPress sites, plugins and themes.

+An easy and quick setup, with a default configuration that will work for most projects, run end-to-end tests, integration tests and unit tests all wit the same tool.

 ## Requirements

 Depending on the nature of your project, there are different requirements it will need to satisfy before getting started.